lifemapper/lifemapper.github.io/_people/j-beach.md

  - "researcher"
 ---

+**Role:** Project director for Lifemapper, software lead on Biotaphy,
-**CENTRA Role:** Project director enabling "Distributed Lifemapper", deployment of
+                 director enabling "Distributed Lifemapper", deployment of
-                 region-focused installations at multiple CENTRA sites, and on-site workshops.
-Beginning work on single and multi-site data-intensive collaborations facilitated by SAGE2 software
+                 region-focused installations at multiple PRAGMA sites, and on-site workshops.
+Beginning CENTRA work on single and multi-site data-intensive collaborations facilitated by SAGE2 software
                  for data exploration using large displays at high-resolution.